gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

     return bar()
 }

-// because the Swift compiler cannot infer closure types very well yet
+// because the Swift compiler cannot infer closure types very
-// alternatively one line closures almost always compile without explicitness.
+// well yet alternatively one line closures almost always
-// we hate this as it makes using promises in Swift ugly, but I sincerely hope
+// compile without explicitness.
+We hate this as it makes
+// using promises in Swift ugly, but I sincerely hope that
-// that Apple intend to improve the detection of closure types to make using
+// Apple intend to improve the detection of closure types to
-// Promises in Swift as delightful as in objc.
+// make using Promises in Swift as delightful as in objc.

 foo.then {
     return bar()